 Any person responsible or interested in the implementation of the proposed CAPA activities initiates the CAPA process and acts as the Initiator.

-The Initiator fills out the <CAPA_Request> Form and submits it to Quality Organization for final approval of proposed activities.
+The Initiator fills out the {{ CAPA_Request }} Form and submits it to Quality Organization for final approval of proposed activities.

-If the proposed action may have an impact on other functions / departments or the implementation of such actions depends on other functions / departments, such a proposal must be reviewed and agreed with them.
+If the proposed action may have an impact on other functions/departments or the implementation of such actions depends on other functions/departments, such a proposal must be reviewed and agreed with them.